 Here's what the calorie control guide for women looks like:

-Note: A palm-sized portion is the same thickness and diameter as your palm.
+Note: A palm-sized portion should be the same thickness and diameter as your palm.

-Measuring Vegetables: For veggies like broccoli, spinach, salad, carrots, etc. use a fist-sized serving.
+Measuring Vegetables: For veggies like broccoli, spinach and carrots, use a fist-sized serving.

 Measuring Carbohydrates: If you're including extra carbohydrates in a meal — like grains, starches or fruits — use a cupped hand to determine your serving size.

 - For men: two cupped-hand sized portions of other carbohydrates

 - For women: one cupped-hand sized portion of other carbohydrates